 As these inverters are useful because they can convert ac to dc and dc to ac so this characteristic also changes the sinusoidal nature of the ac power current (and consequently the ac voltage drop), resulting in the flow of harmonic currents in the ac power system that can cause interference with communication circuits and other equipments.
 Therefore when reactive power compensation is used with converters, resonance conditions can cause high harmonic voltages and currents when they occur at a harmonic associated with the converter [11].
-Hence it is very important to have minimum harmonics and same sinusoidal waveforms in the dc side of the inverters connected with the solar power system and the ac grid side connected with the utility.
+Hence it is very important to have minimum harmonics and same sinusoidal waveforms amplification all are handled by the inverter itself.
+In dual in the dc side of the inverters connected with the solar power system and the ac grid side connected with the utility.

-In this paper we are discussing the use of inverters in solar power system as a power device.
+power system as a power device.